emlearn/emlearn/README.md

 ## Platform support

-Tested running on AVR Atmega, ESP8266, ESP32, ARM Cortex M (STM32), Linux, Mac OS and Windows.

 Should work *anywhere* that has working C99 compiler.
+Tested running on a large range of bare-metal, RTOS and desktop operating systems.
+Such as ESP8266, ESP32, AVR Atmega (8 bit), ARM Cortex M (STM32), Linux, Mac OS and Windows.

 ## Installing